mageec/benchmark-framework/README.md

 structures that exist at the time of writing.
 It might be worth changing how build flags are stored in memory all together.

-Make all file references (and relevant module imports) relative to the location of the script making the reference.
-Currently, some file references are done relative to the current directory instead.

 Make everything threaded.
 (Specifically the dbi, logger, and gdb_manager).
 This will depend on the TODO below.